- You are here:

 But Christine admits this wasn't always the case, harkening back to her early days as a first-year student.

 "I was that student - very shy and nervous to meet new people - I kept my door closed and wasn't very involved outside the classroom when I first got to Curry.
 But at some point, I made a conscious decision to get out of my comfort zone and started making things happen."

-As a business management student facilitator she now mentors first-year students in her major, helping them make the same transition she made years earlier.
-She not only advises students on things like better study habits and proper ways to create business presentations for class, but also guides them on the ins and outs of being a college student in general.
+As a business management student facilitator she mentored first-year students in her major, helping them make the same transition she made years earlier.
+She not only advised students on things like better study habits and proper ways to create business presentations for class, but also guided them on the ins and outs of being a college student in general.

-"Through all of the activities I've been a part of, I have met friends from different residence halls, majors and backgrounds.
-Getting out of my room and getting involved at Curry has only enriched my college experience."
+"Through all of the activities I was a part of, I met friends from different residence halls, majors and backgrounds.
+Getting out of my room and getting involved at Curry only enriched my college experience."

 - View More of Our Alumni